ninanoo/PoR/README.md

 The PoW consumes the system resources of each node for a short period of time to find the hash value satisfying the condition.
 In the PoR, the network resources are consumed for a very long time to find the most suitable hash value among the unique hash values owned by the nodes.
 The PoW consumes system resources uniformly in all mining nodes for the entire time of finding the hash value.
-However, in the PoR, the transactions occur only for a short period of time, usually immediately after the block is added, in the entire time
+However, in the PoR, the transactions occur only for a short period of time, usually immediately after the block is added, in the entire time.
 The number of matched bits that can be safely used for each relevancy factor must be determined, and the threshold value determined accordingly.
 To do this, each base value in the PoR must be determined according to the security attributes of the already verified PoW.